MrNorkum/42_School_Cursus/README.md

 ## Usage

-Include the library header in your C files:
+To use the library, make sure to include the libft.h header file in your C files with its path:
 ```c
 #include "./libft.h"
 ```